 History at Hull Collegiate School is about building factual knowledge and chronological understanding but, above all, about developing a fascination with the past.
 Pupils will study the ‘island story’ of the United Kingdom and place the past of our own country in the context of the history of the world.

 Year 8 begins with a study of the English Civil War which introduces pupils to the struggle for power between the monarch and parliament.
+A visit to the Royal Armouries in Leeds, brings the study to life as pupils are able to handle muskets and pikes during a workshop entitled 'To kill a king!'
 Analysis of evidence then forms the basis of a study of industrial and social change in the nineteenth century.
 Pupils will investigate topics as diverse as cotton mills, the slave trade, workhouses and the Suffragettes.
 A study of the French Revolution completes Year 8 and offers comparisons with England through exposure to a violent turning point which shaped the future of European History.

 Pupils study the defining moments of the twentieth century.
 The two world wars, the Holocaust and the struggle for civil rights in the USA, are all studied to give pupils a true understanding of this ‘age of extremes’.
 An optional visit to the battlefields of the First World War in Belgium and France consolidates pupils’ understanding.
 By now pupils should have a clear understanding of the political, economic, social and cultural factors which drive history.
 They will be able to conduct independent research, produce extended, argumentative and analytical writing and be equipped with the necessary skills to study History at GCSE.